KeyboardDabbler/gbstreams-request/README.md

 - Support for various notification agents.
 - Mobile-friendly design, for when you need to approve requests on the go!

-  (Upcoming Features include: Multiple Server Instances, and much more!)
+  (Upcoming Features include: Multiple Server Instances, Music Support, and much more!)

 With more features on the way!
 Check out our [issue tracker](https://github.com/fallenbagel/jellyseerr/issues) to see the features which have already been requested.